 I really liked the hand-drawn art and wanted to use that in the mold to make my cover as unique as possible.
 I liked the little imperfections in the dots and the shading.

 Alas, my manufacturer did not share my love of pencil nuance and required me to produce a vector image.
-The resulting image, once embossed in supple faux leather, produced the image you see at the top of this page.
+The resulting graphic, once debossed in supple faux leather, produced the image you see at the top of this page.

 The compass is turned slightly to the east because, well, how often are we really going due north?
 Pointing it straight up just didn’t seem as interesting.
 Since I’m slightly off-kilter anyway, this was somewhat inevitable.

-For my second product, I decided to focus on a female audience and crowd-source the major decisions.
+For my second product, I wanted to gather feedback from the public before committing to a direction.
+I decided to focus on a female audience and crowd-source the major decisions about the cover.

-First, we needed to decide what kind of image to use.
+First, we needed to decide on the concept -- what kind of image to use.
 For this, I set up a simple poll and sent it to my Facebook friends.
 I asked people to choose from a list of items:

 As you can see, the audience of people interested in voting was not that large.
 Still, I got a clear direction out of the feedback and proceeded with the Tree concept.